-You can't control everything that can impact your health, such as your genetic makeup, your age, or even your family history of diabetes.
+You can't control everything that can impact your health, such as your genetic makeup, age, or family history of diabetes.
 However, you can take steps to reach your full health potential, adding years to your life and improving its quality, even if you have been diagnosed with diabetes.

 Becoming a healthier you isn't as difficult as you might think if you follow these simple tips.

-- Know your health numbers: Through home monitoring and regular visits with your health care provider, you can keep track of your blood sugar, blood pressure, blood cholesterol, and weight.
-These critical health numbers provide insight into how well your treatment plan is working to manage your diabetes and safeguard your overall health, including that of your heart.
+- Know your numbers: Through home monitoring and regular visits with your health care team, you can track of your blood sugar, blood pressure, blood cholesterol, and weight.
+These critical health numbers provide insight into how well your treatment plan is working to manage your diabetes and safeguard your overall health, including your heart.

-- Work with your health care team: Since diabetes can have multiple health implications (effects on your vision, your feet and legs, and your heart) and since treating it can require special medications and a special diet, your health care team may include a number of medical professionals with various specialties.
-Your team can guide you to implement a comprehensive plan to treat diabetes and minimize its effects.
+- Work with your health care team: Diabetes can have multiple health implications (effects on your vision, feet, legs and heart) and can require special medications and a special diet.
+So, your health care team may include a number of medical professionals with various specialties.
+Your team can guide you to implement a comprehensive plan to treat your diabetes and minimize its effects.

 How does being physically active now affect your heart health down the road?
 With the help of new technology like the Apple Watch and iPhones, researchers are exploring the link and driving innovations that will help us all lead longer, healthier lives.